Digital radio

 Digital radio is the use of digital technology to transmit or receive across the radio spectrum.
 Digital transmission by radio waves includes digital broadcasting, and especially digital audio radio services.
+This should not be confused with Internet radio which also is digital but not transmitted by radio waves in the radio spectrum.

 Types

 In digital broadcasting systems, the analog audio signal is digitized, compressed using an audio coding format such as AAC+ (MDCT) or MP2, and transmitted using a digital modulation scheme.
 The aim is to increase the number of radio programs in a given spectrum, to improve the audio quality, to eliminate fading problems in mobile environments, to allow additional datacasting services, and to decrease the transmission power or the number of transmitters required to cover a region.
 However, analog radio (AM and FM) is still more popular and listening to radio over IP (Internet Protocol) is growing in popularity.

-In 2012 four digital wireless radio systems are recognized by the International Telecommunication Union: the two European systems Digital Audio Broadcasting (DAB) and Digital Radio Mondiale (DRM), the Japanese ISDB-T and the in-band on-channel technique used in the US and Arab world and branded as HD Radio.
+In 2012, four digital wireless radio systems are recognized by the International Telecommunication Union: the two European systems Digital Audio Broadcasting (DAB) and Digital Radio Mondiale (DRM), the Japanese ISDB-T and the in-band on-channel technique used in the US and Arab world and branded as HD Radio. - 5G Broadcast is a joint digital terrestrial broadcasting platform for radio and television under development in the UHF band being tested in 20 countries (2025) for more than five years.